 Auditing With Computers

-SAS 99 specifically recommends “computer-assisted audit techniques,” which typically offer a more effective and efficient method of searching for unusual entries than manual testing.
+SAS 99 specifically recommends “computer-assisted audit techniques,” which typically offer a more effective and efficient method of searching for unusual journal entries than manual testing.
 Computerized testing evaluates the entire dataset, reducing the risk of overlooking critical evidence.
 Such testing also allows fraud experts to devote more time to other aspects of the investigation, such as gathering information about the business and interviewing employees.

-Computerized testing can prove particularly helpful in situations where manual testing is largely ineffective – for example, when entries exist only in an electronic format and the desired data must be extracted.
+Computerized journal entry testing can prove particularly helpful in situations where manual testing is largely ineffective – for example, when entries exist only in an electronic format and the desired data must be extracted.
 In such situations, a forensic expert may use data extraction tools and other systems-based techniques to identify appropriate entries for further investigation.